 What business owners need today, perhaps more than ability or the right circumstances, is a strong emotional intelligence.
 And yet, emotional intelligence is only occasionally discussed in business.
-True, it is becoming a more frequent topic of discussion, but it is not yet at the level it should be.
+True, it is a more frequent topic of discussion, but not yet at the level it should be.

 Studies from Harvard, Stanford and the Carnegie Foundation indicate that, “85-87% of our success accounts from soft skills, emotional intelligence, and personal skills,” but further studies show that, “we only pay attention to [these skills] 10% of the time.”